Paradox of value: Labor theory of value

-In a passage of Adam Smith's An Inquiry into the Nature and Causes of the Wealth of Nations, he discusses the concepts of value in use and value in exchange, and notices how they tend to differ:
+In a passage of An Inquiry into the Nature and Causes of the Wealth of Nations, Smith discusses the concepts of value in use and value in exchange, and observes how they tend to differ.
+He writes:

-Furthermore, he explained the value in exchange as being determined by labor:
+Furthermore, Smith explains the value in exchange as being determined by labor, stating: "The real price of every thing, what every thing really costs to the man who wants to acquire it, is the toil and trouble of acquiring it."
 Hence, Smith denied a necessary relationship between price and utility.
-Price on this view was related to a factor of production (namely, labor) and not to the point of view of the consumer.
+Price on this view was related to a factor of production (namely labor) and not to the point of view of the consumer.
 Proponents of the labor theory of value see that as the resolution of the paradox.

 Marginalism

 The theory of marginal utility, which is based on the subjective theory of value, says that the price at which an object trades in the market is determined neither by how much labor was exerted in its production nor on how useful it is on the whole.
 Rather, its price is determined by its marginal utility.
 The marginal utility of a good is derived from its most important use to a person.
-So, if someone possesses a good, they will use it to satisfy some need or want, starting with the one that takes highest priority.
+Thus, if someone possesses a good, they will use it to satisfy some need or want, starting with the one that takes highest priority.
 Eugen von Böhm-Bawerk illustrated this with the example of a farmer having five sacks of grain.

 With the first, he will make bread to survive.
 With the second, he will make more bread, in order to be strong enough to work.
 With the next, he will feed his farm animals.
 The next is used to make whisky, and the last one he feeds to the pigeons.
 If one of those bags is stolen, he will not reduce each of those activities by one-fifth; instead, he will stop feeding the pigeons.

-So, the value of the fifth bag of grain is equal to the satisfaction he gets from feeding the pigeons.
+Thus, the value of the fifth bag of grain is equal to the satisfaction he gets from feeding the pigeons.
 If he sells that bag and neglects the pigeons, his least productive use of the remaining grain is to make whisky, so the value of a fourth bag of grain is the value of his whisky.
 Only if he loses four bags of grain will he start eating less; that is the most productive use of his grain.
 The last bag of grain is worth his life.